exaxorg/filedups/README.md

    returning a list of all `scandir` jobs.

 When the `scan` method completes execution, the returned data is a list of jobs.
-Each job contains one dataset containing data on all files in one directory.
+Each job contains one dataset with data on all files in one directory.

 The next part reads all datasets and finds duplicates by looking at the hash digests.